Has this happened to you?

 It’s frustrating, but determining the birth date of your ancestor does not have to be unsolvable.
 We just have to approach our research from a different angle.

 We are familiar with the traditional birth certificate research.
 We use those for documenting the birth date of an ancestor, their parents’ names, and their location in time.
-But you do not have to go too far back in your research timeline to a point when formal birth records were required.
+But you do not have to go too far back in your research timeline to a point when formal birth records were not required.

 In North Carolina birth certificates were not required until 1913.
 Even then, compliance was not consistent until the beginning of the first world war.